Learn how to launch a career in video game development.

 Having the right technical skills on your resume can open up opportunities for work as a game developer.
 Two common skills you’ll find on job listings are experience with game development engines and the ability to code (often in C# or C++).

-C++ Is a general-purpose programming language often used to develop not only games but also operating systems and applications as well.
+C++: This general-purpose programming language often used to develop not only games but also operating systems and applications as well.

 If you have a passion for games and enjoy blending technology and creativity, there are some steps you can take to help you get established in the gaming industry.
+While you’re still building skills, you could become a play tester to help debug code.
+Quality assurance (QA) testers systematically test games for any flaws or bugs.
+This entry-level role can be a good way to gain experience (and get established) in the gaming industry.
+As you learn, you could also become a junior or associate-level developer.

 Many different elements (and people) go into making a video game.
 If you’re interested in creating games, consider these roles as well.
 Note that some may fall under the umbrella of game development.

-Game artists create the 2D and 3D images used to render graphics within a game.
+Game artists create the 2-D and 3-D images used to render graphics within a game.

 Animators use specialized software to make characters, settings, props, and other objects come to life.